Alpuerro/Alpuerro/README.md

 ### Hi there,
-My name is Alberto and I'm a videogame developer student in Universidad Rey Juan Carlos, located in Madrid, Spain.
+My name is Alberto and I'm a videogame developer located in Canary Islands, Spain.